A selection of recent media releases, and news stories is available in the database below and can be searched for by year and month.

 Please phone 0436 678 215 or 07 3858 5700.

-This afternoon, at Government House, His Excellency the Honourable Paul de Jersey AC, Governor of Queensland, received the Deputy Clerk of the Queensland Parliament, Mr Michael Ries, for the presentation of the following Bills, to which the Governor granted Assent:
+This afternoon, at Government House, His Excellency the Honourable Paul de Jersey AC, Governor of Queensland, received the Speaker of the Legislative Assembly, the Honourable Curtis Pitt MP, accompanied by Clerk of the Parliament, Mr Neil Laurie and Sergeant-at-Arms, Mr Michael Watkin, for the presentation of the following six Bills, to which the Governor granted Royal Assent:

-Child Death Review Legislation Amendment Bill 2020: A Bill for an Act to amend the Child Protection Act 1999, the Director of Child Protection Litigation Act 2016 and the Family and Child Commission Act 2014 for particular purposes; and
+Criminal Code and Other Legislation (Wage Theft) Amendment Bill 2020: A bill for an Act to amend the Criminal Code, the Industrial Relations Act 2016, the Magistrates Courts Act 1921 and the Queensland Civil and Administrative Tribunal Act 2009 for particular purposes;

 The granting of Royal Assent to Bills passed by the Legislative Assembly is one of the Governor's key constitutional duties, and is an integral part of an Act of Parliament becoming the law of the land.